Community of St John Baptist: CSJB in the United States

 The Community expanded to the United States in 1874, following the donation of property by the family of the first American CSJB sister.
-Work was needed among German immigrants in New York's Lower East Side, and the community moved there.
-The American Mother House was eventually established at Mendham, New Jersey.
-Work in New York was ended in 1976.
-In 2007, however, the Sisters returned to Manhattan, opening a branch house at the Church of Saint Mary the Virgin on Times Square, but in 2018 were recalled to the mother house.
+Work was needed among German immigrants in New York's Lower East Side, and the community established a mother house on Stuyvesant Square at 233 E. 17th St. The American Mother House was eventually moved to Mendham, New Jersey in 1915.
+In 2007, two Sisters returned to Manhattan, opening a branch house at the Church of Saint Mary the Virgin on Times Square, but in 2018 were recalled to the mother house.

 The main convent at 82 West Main Street, Mendham, New Jersey, includes a retreat house for guests and also the community's historic church, all set in over 20 acres of land.
 The convent building was constructed as the Mother House of the American community in 1913.
 The sisters then closed down the Mother House at 233 E. 17th St. in Manhattan and moved permanently to Mendham in 1915.
 The Convent building was added to the American National Register of Historic Places (reference number 07000356) in 2007.
-The architects of the main convent were Durr Friedley and William W. Cordingly.
+The architects of the main convent were Durr Freedley and William W. Cordingly.
 St Marguerite's Retreat House in Mendham, Built in 1908 in the 'Tudor Revival' style, was a home and school for girls until after World War II, and is now a working retreat house for all denominations.
 Its architects were James Layng Mills and John C. Greenleaf.